LiamFallon213/EldraziRemote/Eldrazi/Information/Classifications/Drone.md

   1. In the midst of an Eldrazi Colony
   2. Alone in the wild.

-  When in the first context, drones are only outnumbered by [[Scions|Scions]] in their number.
+  When in the first context, drones are only outnumbered by [[Scion|Scions]] in their number.

-  Drones are often the commanders of the [[Scions|Scions]] they direct the actions of them.
+  Drones are often the commanders of the [[Scion|Scions]] they direct the actions of them.
 Drones are also the progenitors of most of the scions.

-  Some drones specialize into spawn creators known as Brood mothers, which are the progenitors of many of the [[Scions|Scions]].
+  Some drones specialize into spawn creators known as Brood mothers, which are the progenitors of many of the [[Scion|Scions]].

   Small drones are the limit of what most defences can realistically hold off.